jonls/redshift/README.md

 Building from source
 --------------------

-See the file HACKING for more details on building from source.
+See the file HACKING.md for more details on building from source.

 Donations
 ---------